Formalizing Stack Safety as a Security Property: Properties by Example

 [1][]{\genbox{20pt}{\leftvariant}{#1}} [1][]{\genbox{20pt}{\rightvariant}{#1}}

 But, in \cref{subfig:indirect}, we also saw an attacker that exfiltrated the secret by reading it and then returning it, in a context where the caller would output the returned value. \Cref{fig:variant3} shows the behavior of the same variants under this attacker, but in this case, there is no output during the call.
 Instead the value of {\tt secret} is extracted and placed in {\tt a0}, the return value register.
-We wish to identify this as a confidentiality violation, again by considering variants of the \(\sealed\) elements in \(V_2\), but capturing the required property is subtle.

-The return states do not agree on the value of {\tt a0}, but then, the disagree on all of the other states, too.
-The difference is that {\tt a0} has changed during the call (in both the original and the variant, although only one of these would be necessary).
-The disagreement between the return states must therefore depend on a secret (in fact, the variable {\tt secret}).
-Unless {\tt a0} happens to be irrelevant to the caller, this is a violation of what we term {\it return-time confidentiality} (formalized in \cref{tab:props}, line 3b).
+At the end of the call, we can deduce that every element on which the variant states disagree must carry some information derived from the original varied elements.
+In most cases, that is because the element is one of the original varied elements and has not changed during the call, which does not represent a leak.
+But in the case of {\tt a0}, it has changed during the call, {\em and} the return states do not agree on its value.
+This represents data that has been leaked, and should not be used to affect future execution.
+Unless {\tt a0} happens to be irrelevant to the caller, this example is a violation of what we term {\it return-time confidentiality} (formalized in \cref{tab:props}, line 3b).

 Structurally, return-time confidentiality resembles integrity, but now dealing with variants.
 We begin with a state immediately following a call, \(\mach\).
 We consider an arbitrary variant state, \(\nach\), which may vary any element that is \(\sealed\) or \(\unsealed\), i.e., any element that is not used legitimately to pass arguments.
 Caller confidentiality therefore can be thought of as the callee's insensitivity to elements in its initial state that are not part of the caller-callee interface.